javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 it will be clipped to the nearest valid value.
 For example, if a pixel value in an 8-bit unsigned integer image is 250, and we add 10 to it, the result will be 255, not 260, since 255 is the maximum value allowed for this data type.

- On the other hand, NumPy performs modulo arithmetic for integer overflow.
+**On the other hand**, NumPy performs modulo arithmetic for integer overflow.
 So, in the same example, adding $10$ to a pixel value of $250$ will result in a value of $4$ in NumPy, as $(250+10)mod256=4$.

 To make NumPy behave similarly to OpenCV in terms of arithmetic operations,